bernardio5/bookie/README.md

 5) Notes on organization
 6) Notes on the polite way to get the data

 Project Gutenberg (PG) hosts a collection of ~45,000 public-domain books, some of them good.
-They're doing fine, but as the recent action against the Internet Archive shows, all centalized, publically-visible, public-domain collections are one massive lawsuit from the "Writer's Guild" away from obliteration.
+They're doing fine, but as the recent action against the Internet Archive shows, all centralized, publically-visible, public-domain collections are one massive lawsuit from the "Writer's Guild" away from obliteration.

 How I wish I had crawled Google Books.
 By the way, don't crawl PG!
 They support full downloads in extremely-comressed formats; be a good citizen and do it the polite way.
 Also, talk about a worthwhile charity: www.gutenberg.org/donate